What are you looking for?

 Approval

-he vast majority of international students (aside from those coming from the United States and certain other exceptions) must provide biometric data (photographs and fingerprints) in order to obtain a study permit and visa.
-Verify whether you must provide your biometric data.
+The vast majority of international students (aside from those coming from the United States and certain other exceptions) must provide biometrics (fingerprints and photograph) in order to obtain a study permit and visa.
+Verify whether you must provide your biometrics.
+No study permit application will be approved until IRCC receives your biometrics.

-Biometric data are valid for a period of 10 years.
+Biometrics are valid for a period of 10 years.
 Therefore, if you have already provided them in connection with a previous application submitted to IRCC, you do not need to provide them again.
-A few hours after you submit your application for a study permit, you will receive a letter of instruction via your GCKey account that will explain how and where to make an appointment.
-You must then travel to the appointment center nearest your home.
-You must also pay a fee of $85 (CAD) if you have not already paid it in connection with your application for a study permit.
+After you submit your study permit application, you will receive a biometric instruction letter via your IRCC portal that will explain how and where to make an appointment.
+You must then travel to the nearest visa application center (VAC).
+You must also pay a fee of $85 (CAD) if you have not already paid it in your study permit application.

 NOTICE

 If your application for a study permit is refused, ÉTS cannot intervene with IRCC.
 In such a case, you are responsible for deciding whether to cancel, postpone or pursue your studies at ÉTS.
-To help you decide, the following are the considerations and procedures involved in the case of a refusal.
+To help you decide, please take note of the following considerations and procedures involved in the case of a refusal.

 IRCC procedure